The policy is also available to download as a pdf.

 Norwich City Council, our partners and agencies working on our behalf, do not tolerate abusive and violent behaviour against our staff.

-A member of the public cannot refuse to be dealt with by a member of staff on the grounds of their ethnicity, culture, faith, disability or sexuality.
+A member of the public cannot refuse to be dealt with by a member of staff on the grounds of their ethnicity, culture, faith, disability, sexuality or any other protected characteristic under the Equality Act 2010.

 Information we receive about complainants will be held on a computer or manual record, which members of the public have a right to see and check.
 Information may be shared with organisations we work with to provide services to the public.
 Information may also be used in connection with prevention and detection of fraud.